Bestparty/BearaxeStation13/README.md

 The SQL backend requires a Mariadb server running 10.2 or later.
 Mysql is not supported but Mariadb is a drop in replacement for mysql.
 SQL is required for the library, stats tracking, admin notes, and job-only bans, among other features, mostly related to server administration.
 Your server details go in /config/dbconfig.txt, and the SQL schema is in /SQL/beestation_schema.sql and /SQL/beestation_schema_prefix.sql depending on if you want table prefixes.
 More detailed setup instructions are located here: https://wiki.beestation13.com/view/Downloading_the_source_code#Setting_up_the_database

 If you are hosting a testing server on windows you can use a standalone version of MariaDB pre load with a blank (but initialized) tgdb database.
 Find them here: https://tgstation13.download/database/ Just unzip and run for a working (but insecure) database server.
 Includes a zipped copy of the data folder for easy resetting back to square one.

-## WEB/CDN RESOURCE DELIVERY

-Web delivery of game resources makes it quicker for players to join and reduces some of the stress on the game server.

-1. Edit compile_options.dm to set the `PRELOAD_RSC` define to `0`
-1. Add a url to config/external_rsc_urls pointing to a .zip file containing the .rsc.
-    * If you keep up to date with BeeStation you could reuse our rsc cdn at https://rsc.beestation13.com/beestation.zip.
-Otherwise you can use cdn services like CDN77 or cloudflare (requires adding a page rule to enable caching of the zip), or roll your own cdn using route 53 and vps providers.
-	* Regardless even offloading the rsc to a website without a CDN will be a massive improvement over the in game system for transferring files.

 ## IRC BOT SETUP